Nonprofit Rebranding: How to Decide if it’s Right for Your Organization

 2. A Partial Rebrand

-If your organizational values have not changed but you have reached an inflection point, are ready to have new growth, or the community you serve has changed, it might be time for a partial rebrand.
+If your organizational values have not changed but you have reached an inflection point, are ready to have new growth, or the community you serve has changed, it might be time for partial nonprofit rebranding.
 Ultimately, the purpose here is realignment, so assess the effectiveness of your logo, messaging and visual identity during your self-assessment and stakeholder interviews and then adjust the pieces that are not working or need strengthening.

 You do not need to change everything; it really depends on what will be most effective in communicating your mission to your target audiences.
 If you already have a recognizable logo, maybe it just needs a facelift.
 If your logo is really not working, but the fonts and color palette still feel strong, then hire a firm to work with you on creating a new logo that is a better representation of your mission, vision and long-term goals.